seansfkelley/seansfkelley.github.io/_drafts/stock-options.md

 The speculative behavior of ISO taxation stems from the desire of the IRS to tax you at exercise, before either you or they know whether it's ultimately supposed to be taxed as an ISO or an NSO.
 So they "guess" at a reasonable tax rate but acknowledge that it's yet to be determined, waiting for the sale, at which point the speculative taxes will be cleaned up to match whatever it was supposed to be.

 Here we have to introduce the Alternative Minimum Tax.
 The AMT is an incredible hack: when the IRS discovered all kinds of fun loopholes in the tax code, the closed them by inventing a whole _new_ tax code, and then hiding it as just a couple lines inside the normal tax code.
-It's kind of like you followed a footnote on this post, and the footnote was a whole other tangential-but-related post on its own.[^6]
+It's kind of like you followed a footnote on this post, and the footnote was a whole other tangential-but-related post on its own.[^6] After doing your taxes in two different ways, you pay the larger of the two.

 When you exercise an ISO, it doesn't count for regular income like an NSO and no withholding is done.
 Instead, it counts as AMT income: bizarro-world income that you don't actually have yet and couldn't turn into real money for at least another year, because if you tried the stock would actually be NSOs, and the AMT would not apply.[^7] If you exercise enough ISOs, your AMT tax gets larger than your ordinary income tax, and you end up paying it instead!